-Wrongful Death Attorney in Cary
+Wrongful Death Lawyer in Cary

 Common law dictates that the deceased cannot pursue a suit against another person, therefore any legal claim ends once the plaintiff is dead.
-However, several states have passed wrongful death statutes which give families the ability to pursue compensation if their loved ones died due to the negligent actions of others.
+However, states have passed wrongful death statutes which give families the ability to pursue compensation if their loved ones died due to the negligent actions of others.
 Though a human life can never be replaced, these wrongful death statutes allow families some measure of compensation for that which is irreplaceable.

 What Is A Wrongful Death Claim?